fenago/deep-learning-for-nlp/Lab Guides/chapter_13/Lab_8.md

 include weights for the Embedding layer.
 The output of the Embedding layer is a 2D vector with one embedding for each word in the input sequence of words (input document).
 If you wish to connect a Dense layer directly to an Embedding layer, you must first flatten the 2D output matrix to a 1D vector using the Flatten layer.
-Now, let's see how we can use an Embedding layer in practice.
+Now, let’s see how we can use an Embedding layer in practice.

 13.4